 - 1. General requirements.
 All drugs used for disease prevention or control must be approved or authorized by the U.S. Food and Drug Administration (FDA), and all applications must comply with applicable FDA requirements. - 2.
 FDA-approved drugs.
 Drugs approved by the FDA for fish culture purposes may be used in accordance with label instructions. - a.
-Preventative treatments: The discharge of any approved drug administered as a preventative measure is not authorized by this permit, unless the following conditions are met: the drug must be approved by FDA, and the treatment and route of administration must be consistent with the drug's intended use. - b.: A list of FDA-approved drugs identified in the permittee's application.
-The following drugs were identified in the permittee's application as currently being in use:
+Preventative treatments: The discharge of any approved drug administered as a preventative measure is not authorized by this permit, unless the following conditions are met: the drug must be approved by FDA, and the treatment and route of administration must be consistent with the drug's intended use. - b.
+Drugs identified in the permittee's application: A list of drugs, pesticides and other compounds proposed for use at Maine Department of Inland Fisheries and Wildlife Enfield Fish Rearing Station during the term of the permit, which was provided by the permittee on Form DEPLW1999-18 included with its June 17, 2016, General Application for Waste Discharge Permit, is included as Attachment B of this permit.

 Name Freq. of Use Concentration Qty.
-Used/Year Parasite-S As needed 1:600 or 1:4000 +/- 55 gallons Tricaine-S As needed 15 - 330 mg/L +/- 25 grams
+Used/Year Parasite-S As needed 1:4000 440 gallons (as needed) Tricaine-S As needed 15 - 330 ppm 200 grams Halamid Aqua As needed 645 grams/day; < 10 pounds (Chloramine- -T) 102 grams/hour